mlanders4/IntroEmailApplication/README.md

 3. Create an "app password" by following the steps listed [here](https://support.google.com/accounts/answer/185833?hl=en). **PLEASE USE A THROW-AWAY ACCOUNT FOR THIS LAB.**

-4. Open the solution file, go to `Program.cs`, modify the *name*, *email address*, *username*, and *password* in the code and run the console application (there are `TODO` comments showing you where to update the code).
+4. Open the project in Visual Studio and navigate to `Program.cs`.

+5. Modify the *name*, *email address*, *username*, and *password* (there are `TODO` comments showing you where to update the code) and run the console application.

-5. From your menu bar, click `Extensions -> Inspect -> Code Issues in Solution`, look at the ReSharper warnings in the code pane, and resolve each one.
+6. From your menu bar, click `Extensions -> Inspect -> Code Issues in Solution`, look at the ReSharper warnings in the code pane, and resolve each one.

-6. Add `try-catch` blocks where appropriate.
+7. Add `try-catch` blocks where appropriate.

-7. Add meaningful comments to the code.
+8. Add meaningful comments to the code.

-8. Take some time to hover over the various classes used and get comfortable with Intellisense in Visual Studio.
+9. Take some time to hover over the various classes used and get comfortable with Intellisense in Visual Studio.
 Turn in the `Program.cs` file when you are done.

 ## Mac/Windows/Linux